“Everyone is attacking, everyone is defending”: 11 quotes to explain Ten Hag’s philosophy

 “I want to have possession and hurt the opponent.
 It’s about possession, about movement, about vertical attacking patterns, about pressing, wingers moving into the middle to make room for the full-backs.
 Everyone is attacking, everyone is defending.”

-In an interview with the Dutch newspaper De Telegraaf, Brazilian winger Antony said of Ten Hag: “Every player under his guidance becomes a better footballer through his training.
+In an interview with the Dutch newspaper De Telegraaf, future United winger Antony said of Ten Hag: “Every player under his guidance becomes a better footballer through his training.